Zilliqa/staking-contract/README.md

 (* The fifth argument of type String represents the URL API endpoint for the SSN *) (* The sixth and the last argument of type String represents the deposit made by the SSN that cannot be considered for reward calculations. *)
 ```

+The table below presents the mutable fields of the contract and their initial values.

 | Name        | Type       | Initial Value                           | Description                                        |
 | ----------- | --------------------|--------------- | -------------------------------------------------- |